On 60th Anniversary Of Social Security Disability Program, Allsup Explains Top Six Benefits For American Workers

 Since January, more than 1.1 million people have applied for Social Security disability benefits, according to SSA data.
 “There are a number of important benefits with the Social Security disability program for workers who find themselves out of the workforce for a year or longer, including the assistance you can receive to eventually rejoin the workforce if and when you medically recover,” Mr. Allsup said.

 To better understand SSDI benefits, Allsup offers its new dual purpose tool empower by Allsup®.
-For the first time, people can learn their likelihood of being eligible for Social Security disability in only minutes.
-Those who successfully complete the assessment can immediately start their online application with Allsup as their representative and learn more about Social Security’s return-to-work incentives.
+For the first time, people can learn their likelihood of being eligible for Social Security disability in only minutes by taking a Free SSDI Assessment.
+Those who successfully complete the Assessment can immediately start their online application with Allsup as their representative and learn more about Social Security’s return to work incentives.

 Why Apply For SSDI – Top Six Benefits